 Cue lion king music #throwback #africa #zambia #lusaka #lusakalife #travel #travelblog #travelbloggers #wildlife #wildlifephotography #vsco #vscocam #globetrotter #wanderlust #animals #animaladdicts #impala #africanwildlife #sunset #photography #southluangwa #southluangwanationalpark #safari #bbctravel #lonelyplanet #ig_travel

-South Luangwa is one of the greatest wildlife sanctuaries in the world.
-There are over 60 different animal species and more than 400 different bird species in South Luangwa National Park.
+North and South Luangwa is one of the greatest wildlife sanctuaries in the world.
+There are over 60 different animal species and more than 400 different bird species in the park.

-A walking safari is the best way to experience South Luangwa National Park’s pristine wilderness first-hand.
+A walking safari is the best way to experience Luangwa’s pristine wilderness first-hand.

 Kafue National Park